Thomas-Alexandre Dumas: Commander of Cavalry in the French Campaign in Egypt

 Dumas was ordered to report to Toulon, France, in March 1798 for an unspecified assignment.
 He joined an enormous French armada in preparation for departure to a secret destination.
 The armada departed on 10 May 1798, destination still unannounced.
-It was only on 23 June, after the fleet had conquered Malta, that Napoleon announced that the mission's main purpose: to conquer Egypt.
+It was only on 23 June, after the fleet had conquered Malta, that Napoleon announced the mission's main purpose: to conquer Egypt.
 Aboard the Guillaume Tell, in the middle of the Mediterranean Sea, Dumas learned that he had been appointed as commander of all cavalry in the Army of the Orient.
 The armada arrived in the port of Alexandria at the end of June, and on 3 July Dumas led the Fourth Light Grenadiers over the walls as the French conquered the city.
-After fighting, Napoleon sent Dumas to pay ransom to some Bedouins who had kidnapped French soldiers.
+After fighting, Napoleon sent Dumas to pay ransom to some local Egyptians who had kidnapped French soldiers.
 The expedition's chief medical officer recounted in a memoir that local Egyptians, judging Dumas's height and build versus Napoleon's, believed Dumas to be in command.
 Seeing "him ride his horse over the trenches, going to ransom the prisoners, all of them believed that he was the leader of the Expedition."

 From 7 to 21 July, Dumas commanded the invading army's cavalry as it marched south from Alexandria to Cairo.
-Conditions of heat, thirst, fatigue, and lack of supplies for the troops on the desert march were harsh; there were a number of suicides.
+Conditions of heat, thirst, fatigue, and lack of supplies for the troops on the desert march were harsh; there were several suicides.
 While camped in Damanhour, General Dumas met with several other generals (Lannes, Desaix, and Murat).
 They vented criticisms of Napoleon's leadership and discussed the possibility of refusing to march beyond Cairo.
 Dumas soon participated in the Battle of the Pyramids (following which he chased retreating Mameluke horsemen) and the occupation of Cairo.
-At some point during the occupation, Napoleon learned of the earlier mutinous talk, and confronted Dumas.
+At some point during the occupation, Napoleon learned of the earlier mutinous talk and confronted Dumas.
 In his memoirs, Napoleon remembered threatening to shoot Dumas for sedition.
 Dumas requested leave to return to France, and Napoleon did not oppose it.
 Napoleon was reported to have said: "I can easily replace him with a brigadier."